Cosmic velocity, density and halo mass function: Insights from deep learning: Results

-Based on figure \ref{cross-val} the mean R2-score value does not change considerably for the model without velocity in comparison with the one with velocity field information.
-However, the uncertainty of prediction (standard deviation of the bootstrapped sample) reduces for the model with velocity field information.
-Our result in figure \ref{cross-val}, demonstrates that in the mass range $10.5 \lesssim \log(M/M_{\odot}) \lesssim 14$, there is no compelling evidence on the importance of velocities in our predictions. {{However, due to our discussion in section \ref{sec2}, we anticipate that the velocities should be important in small mass scales where the non-linear effects are no longer negligible. }} Nonetheless, due to the mass resolution limitations of our simulations, this regime is not accessible to our current computational power and configuration.
+Based on Fig.\ref{cross-val}, the mean R2-score value does not change considerably for the model without velocity in comparison with the one with velocity field information.
+This result in Fig.\ref{cross-val} demonstrates that in the mass range $10.5 \lesssim \log(M/M_{\odot}) \lesssim 14$, our CNN maps find sufficiently equivalent information in the velocity and density fields that is to be expected.
+Given this result, our CNN map successfully passes our sanity check, providing that this map can solve the Poisson equation. \\ However, due to our discussion in section \ref{sec2}, we anticipate that the velocities should be essential in small mass scales or later times, where the non-linear effects are no longer negligible.
+Nonetheless, due to the mass resolution limitations of our simulations, this regime is not accessible to our current computational power and configuration.
 To overcome this obstacle, we use an idea to check the velocity dependence of the structure formation.
 We increase the initial power spectrum of the perturbations in the $N$-body simulation runs.
-This causes dark matter halos in our simulation mimic the velocity field in smaller mass range halos due to their higher over-density, as discussed in section \ref{sec2}.
+It causes dark matter halos in our simulation to mimic the velocity field in smaller mass range halos due to their higher over-density, as discussed in Sec.\ref{sec2}.
+Moreover, as discussed in Sec.\ref{sec2}, the increase of the amplitude can also mimic an effect of decreasing the redshift and moving to the later times where non-linear effects appear in our chosen mass range.
+It means that we are investigating the PS idea with lower initial redshifts. }}